laravel/docs/eloquent.md

           ->where('destination', 'San Diego')
           ->update(['delayed' => 1]);

 The `update` method expects an array of column and value pairs representing the columns that should be updated.
+The `update` method returns the number of affected rows.

 > {note} When issuing a mass update via Eloquent, the `saving`, `saved`, `updating`, and `updated` model events will not be fired for the updated models.
 This is because the models are never actually retrieved when issuing a mass update.